anikaanja/anikaanja/README.md

 <h1>Hello, I'm Anika 👩🏻‍💻👋</h1>

-I'm a Senior from the University of Santo Tomas looking to pursue a career in Information Systems focusing on Data Analytics and Web Design.
+I'm a Senior from the University of Santo Tomas dedicated to pursue a career in Information Systems focusing on Data Analytics or Web Design.
 I have previously worked as a Virtual Assistant and Social Media Manager but I am looking for more opportunities to hone my soft and technical skills.

-I am always eager to learn new technologies, so if you want to chat with me, please feel free to reach out on my [Email](mailto:anikaanjae@gmail.com) 🤍
+I am always eager to learn something new.
+If you want to share any information or just chat with me, please feel free to reach out on my [Email](mailto:anikaanjae@gmail.com) 🤍

 <h3>My Values</h3>